-If any mobile workshop is cancelled, it is not reflective of the quality of the offering.
-It is likely because there are competing events that are higher attractors.
-If the VP Conferences indicates it is time to cancel a MW, it is so the CHC won’t incur the cost of a bus that has only several registered.
-Alternatively, reducing bus size is possible and is something to discuss as the conference approaches.
-Mobile Workshops will be renumbered in time and date order when the list of offerings is finalized.

 J. LEADERSHIP MEETINGS AND CONFERENCE EVENTS NOT MANAGED BY THE PROGRAMS SUBCOMMITTEE

-There are meetings that occur during the conference that are not the responsibility of the Programs Subcommittee but belong to the CHC or another subcommittee.
+There are meetings that occur during the conference that are not the responsibility of the Programs Subcommittee and are overseen by the VP Conferences or another CHC subcommittee.

 Required Leadership Meetings

 Leadership meetings will occur during the conference but are NOT the responsibility of the Programs Subcommittee.
 Meeting rooms must be scheduled during the conference for the leadership meetings listed below.
-The Conference Management Contractor will schedule the time and location of the meetings in coordination with the individual noted below who is responsible for organizing the meeting.
+The VP Conferences or Conference Management Contractor will schedule the date, time and location of the meetings in coordination with the individual noted below who is responsible for organizing the meeting.
 These meetings will not pre-empt regular conference session rooms.
 The time and place of the meetings will be listed in the conference program document.
-The Conference Management Contractor typically contacts the identified APA California Board member to finalize the title, date and time of the session when all other session moderators are contacted.

 The VP Conferences or designee will act as the liaison and point of contact for the Board and affiliated groups for all conference questions and coordination of affiliated group events.
-Each affiliated group (CPR, CPF, PEN) is required to appoint a conference liaison who will act as the point of contact for the CHC, VP Conferences, and Conference Management Contractor in setting up group events and activities.
-If no liaison is appointed, the President of the affiliated group will be the conference liaison.
-Note: all these groups should be contacted about meeting time and space; however, some may not hold a meeting at the conference:
+The President or designee of each affiliated group (CPR, CPF, PEN) will act as the point of contact for the CHC, VP Conferences, and Conference Management Contractor in setting up group events and activities.
+Note: Not all groups may choose to hold a meeting at the conference:

 • APA California Board of Directors.
 Contact: APA California Administrative Director.
 This meeting must be scheduled the day of the opening reception.